Oleg-Savitski/TeachMeSkills_C32_HW_Lesson_12/README.md

 Task 3.

 Enter a number of any length (from zero to infinity).
-We need to find the sum of his numbers
+We need to find the sum of his numbers.

+Task 4.

+Finding the largest common divisor (GCD).

 Task 5.
-"The task is completed with the addition of additional functionality"
+"The task is completed with the addition of additional functionality."

 A bank deposit.
 The user makes a contribution in the amount of a rubles for a period of years at 10% per annum